hadley/adv-r/OO-essentials.md

 cbind
 ```

 These functions are implemented in C (instead of R) and do their S3 dispatch in C code.
 If you looked at the C source code for these functions you'd see a call to `DispatchGroup` or `DispatchOrEval`.
-You can also figure out if a function is an S3 generic without opening the C source code by using `pryr::ftype()`:
+You can also figure out if a function is an S3 generic without reading C code by using `pryr::ftype()`:

 ```R
 ftype(`[`)